Bridport - Dorset

 1915 King of Prussia pub in East Street (named in the mid 18th Century after Frederick the Great) was renamed 'King of the Belgians', due to the number of Belgians in Bridport working for the war effort.

-1915 Bridport General Hospital opened in Park Road, North Allington.
+1915 Bridport General Hospital opened in Park Road, North Allington, on the site of the old isolation hospital.

 1916 Steel wire anti-submarine nets were manufactured in Bridport during the First World War.

-1926 The Palace Cinema in Barrack Street was moved to South Street and opened as the Electric Palace, accommodating 400 people on the ground floor plus 100 in the circle.
+1926 The Electric Palace Cinema in Barrack Street was moved to South Street and opened as the Electric Palace on 14th June, accommodating 400 people on the ground floor plus 100 in the circle.

-1932 The Old Castle was donated to Bridport Borough Council by Captain Codd for use as a museum.
+1932 On 28th May, the Old Castle was donated to Bridport Borough Council by Captain Codd for use as a museum and art gallery.

-1934 In December, the Lyric Theatre in Barrack Street opens as a modern cinema.
+1934 In December, the Lyric Theatre in Barrack Street opened as a modern cinema.
 Previously the building had been the Liberal Hall and Palace Cinema (built in 1746 as a chapel).

 1935 In May, automatic traffic lights were installed next to the Town Hall, to control the flow of vehicles at the junction of South, East and West Street.